 Tree roses make:

-- Informal gardens more radiant
+• Informal gardens are more radiant

-- Small gardens more intimate
+• Small gardens are more intimate

-- Formal gardens more stately
+• Formal gardens are more stately

 The beautiful color matches nearly any pots for trees you’ll come across.

-Learn more about Knockout Rose tree care
+Related: Learn more about Knockout Rose Tree care

 Hibiscus – Tropical Variety

-Hibiscus rosa-sinensis in warm areas can bloom almost year round.
+Hibiscus rosa-sinensis in warm areas can bloom almost year-round.
 Native to the tropics with large, colorful blooms.

-Learn more on Hibiscus Tree Care
+Related: Learn more on Hibiscus Tree Care

-The tropical Hibiscus plant tolerates high temperatures outdoors making it the perfect potted plant for the patio during the summer months.
+The tropical Hibiscus plant tolerates high temperatures outdoors, making it the perfect potted plant for the patio during the summer months.

 Hibiscus – Rose of Sharon

-Hibiscus syriacus grows outdoors on a patio, balcony or terrace.
+Hibiscus syriacus grows outdoors on a patio, balcony, or terrace.

-More details on growing and care of the Hibiscus Rose of Sharon tree
+Related: More details on growing and care of the Hibiscus Rose of Sharon tree

 This handsome patio ornamental grows a bushy, deciduous shrub.
 Given time, it may grow to 10′ feet tall and needs a warm, sheltered spot in which it will flourish.

-The lovely trumpet-shaped red, blue, pink, yellow or white blooms are beautiful to look at up close.
+The lovely trumpet-shaped red, blue, pink, yellow, or white blooms are beautiful to look at up close.

-This Hibiscus Rose of Sharon tree grows well in a container, tub or barrel, and develops into a graceful plant.
+This Hibiscus Rose of Sharon tree grows well in a container, tub, or barrel and develops into a graceful plant.

 One advantage of growing this plant in a container is that it can “wait its turn” and be brought on to center stage just before it begins to bloom.